polarityio/pulsedive/README.md

 #### Ignoring Multiple Domains

 You can also ignore multiple domains.
-For example, if you wanted to ignore all subdomains of `linkedin` and `google` you could add this to the regex blacklist:
+For example, if you wanted to ignore all subdomains of `linkedin` and `google` you could add this to the Ignored Domain Regex:

 ```
 ^(.*\.google\.com|.*\.linkedin\.com)